-- We recognise the leadership diversity.
-Maori are not a homogenous group and a Whanau has its own leadership that agencies need to accept and work with.
+We recognise and respect that leadership takes many forms.
+Maori are not a homogenous group and a Whanau has its own leadership that agencies need to acknowledge and work with.

-- We engage Whanau and community.
-They are not passive recipients.
-They are aspirational.
-Their experiences with hard-to-reach populations perfectly fit them to deliver interventions projects.
-They are motivated to share the insights and experiences that led them to make positive life choices.They can design, develop and deliver interventions and services that factor in their Whanau and community realities.
+We engage Whanau and community - they are not passive recipients and they are aspirational.
+Their experiences with hard-to-reach peoplemean they are qualified to deliver intervention projects.
+They are motivated to share the insights and experiences that led them to make positive life choices.They can design, develop and deliver interventions and services that align with their Whanau and community kaupapa.

-- We build capability and capacity.
-Recognise whanau and community leaders are often people with instinctive leadership qualities and may need support to develop their formal leadership acumen.
+We recognise that whanau and community leaders are often people with instinctive qualities but may need support to develop and grow their leadership skills.

-- We support and source Whanau & community initiatives.
-Encourage Maori designed, developed and delivered bottom up initiatives and ensure they are adequately supported and evaluated by government iwi and community agencies.
+We support and source Whanau & community initiatives.
+We Encourage Maori designed, developed and delivered initiatives that grow from the ground up and we ensure they are adequately supported and evaluated by government iwi and community agencies.